42+ Years of Serving Injured Workers in Pennsylvania

 Appealing a Denied Workers’ Compensation Claim

-If your employer initially denies your claim, you can appeal the decision within three years from the date of your injury by filing a Claim Petition with the state Bureau of Workers’ Compensation.
+your injury by filing a Claim Petition with the state Bureau of Workers’ Compensation.
 Your case will then be decided by a workers’ compensation judge.
 If it is again denied, you may then appeal to the Pennsylvania Workers’ Compensation Appeal Board within 20 calendar days of the judge’s decision.
 If that is also denied, you can appeal to the Commonwealth Court and then to the Pennsylvania Supreme Court.
 It is important to follow all directions to give yourself the best chances of being approved, and highly recommended to have a skilled work injury lawyer represent you to increase your chances of a successful appeal.

 Types of Workers’ Compensation Benefits